 In service of the Fellowship’s mission to investigate problems and potential solutions, O’Brien projects have tackled issues including the environment, education, mental illness, health care, medical science, open government and criminal justice.

-Stories by O’Brien Fellows have earned prestigious honors including the George Polk and the duPont, and awards from the Society of American Business Editors and Writers, National Headliner, the National Association of Black Journalists, and the John Jay College/Guggenheim contest.
+Stories by O’Brien fellows have earned prestigious honors including the George Polk and the duPont, and awards from the Society of American Business Editors and Writers, National Headliner, the National Association of Black Journalists, the John Jay College/Guggenheim and the National Academies.

 Fellows have worked as staff or freelance journalists.
 Applications are welcome from journalists whose work would appear in or on newspapers, radio, television, websites, online publications or magazines of general public interest.

-As of fall 2017, 60 graduate and undergraduate students have spent at least one semester helping O’Brien Fellows with reporting, data analysis, research and multimedia presentation.
+More than 90 graduate and undergraduate students have spent at least one semester helping O’Brien fellows with reporting, data analysis, research and multimedia presentation.

-Dave Umhoefer, a La Crosse, Wisconsin native, was named O’Brien Fellowship director in May 2017.
+Dave is a La Crosse, Wisconsin native.
+He was named O’Brien Fellowship director in May 2017.
 He also teaches investigative reporting in the Diederich College of Communication.
 His 32-year career as a reporter and editor at the Milwaukee Journal and Journal Sentinel culminated in a 2008 Pulitzer Prize.

 George is editor and former managing editor of the Milwaukee Journal Sentinel, a co-founder of the O’Brien Fellowship.
 He was instrumental in creating the program with former Marquette College of Communication Dean Lori Bergen and O’Brien funders Patricia and Peter Frechette.
 Journal Sentinel provides resources to and often co-publishes O’Brien-backed projects.
 He had a distinguished reporting career at the Milwaukee Sentinel and the Wichita Eagle, often focusing on environmental issues.
 He is a 1979 graduate of the University of Wisconsin-Madison.